It gets frustrating when you have to keep stopping because your belt keeps falling off your mower. Your mower doesn’t quite work without it.

 Depending on the belt that fell off, your mower may not move or your deck stops working because the blades no longer spin.
 Finding the problem and fixing it will keep you moving and back to the things you enjoy doing.

-Your Craftsman mower belt may come off if the belt has been stretched or shredded; the belt keepers and brackets have been bent, the spindles, pulleys or tensioner spring are damaged; or debris has been lodged in your deck.
+Your Craftsman mower belt may come off if the belt has been stretched or shredded; the belt keepers and brackets have been bent, the spindles, pulleys, or tensioner spring is damaged; or debris has been lodged in your deck.

 I’ll go through the steps to troubleshoot the reasons your Craftsman belt may be falling off.
 Hopefully, after going through these steps, you’ll have a good working mower again.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.